Skip to content

 Setting up compiler and libraries with module

-The follow modules will update the include and libraries paths used by the Cray compiler wrapper ftn to load additional math libraries for the CPU.
+The following modules will update the include and library paths used by the Cray compiler wrapper ftn to load additional math libraries for the CPU.

 module restore